HandmadeWeb/statamic-multi-cacher/README.md

 An example of this could be to bypass/disable the cache for super admins and serve the `half` strategy to everyone else.

 # Requirements
-* PHP 7.0 or higher
 * Statamic 3.1 or higher
-* Laravel 6.0 or higher

 # Installation